trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 .. figure:: images/appcafe3.png

-This tab displays following information:
+This tab displays a variety of information:

 * Software version.